Flotomate/product_docs/source/asset-management/manage-asset-details.rst

 Another vital component of the interface is the Details View.
 Every Asset in the CMDB has a Details View that shows all the information available on an Asset.
-Apart from viewing, it also lets you perform CRUD operations on a stored Asset.
+Apart from viewing, it also lets you perform CRUD operations on a stored Asset (CI).

 An Asset in our system has many properties and components; all of them can be viewed on the Details View of an Asset.
-The available fields in Details View depends on the Asset Type; for example, a Details View of a Desktop has more fields compared to an SNMP device.
+The available fields in Details View depends on the Asset Type; for example, the Details View of a Desktop has more fields compared to a SNMP device.

-Details View lets you create maps that tell you about the relations an Asset has with other CI (Configuration Items).
+Details View lets you create maps that tell you about the relations an Asset has with other CIs (Configuration Items).

 To Access the Asset Details View: